zopefoundation/zope.untrustedpython/docs/narr.rst

   global, rather than having an implicit sys.output.

 - Prevent try/except and raise statements.
-This is mainly because they don't work properly in the presense of security proxies.
+This is mainly because they don't work properly in the presence of security proxies.
 Try/except statements will be made to work in the future.

 No other special treatment is needed to support safe expression